riouxtherefore/angular-gulp-kss/README.md

 Then head to `http://localhost:3000` in your browser.

 The `serve` tasks starts a static file server, which serves the AngularJS application, and a watch task which watches all files for changes and lints, builds and injects them into the index.html accordingly.

+This also generates and serves a KSS generated style guide at `/styleguide` in your app.

 ## Tests